twofoldg/CityGuide/README.md

 - SQLite: Used for local data storage in the app.
 - Room Persistence Library: An abstraction layer provided by Google on top of SQLite to ease database operations.
 - Google Maps API: Implemented for displaying geographic locations based on latitude and longitude coordinates.
 - Android Geocoder: Handles geocoding and reverse geocoding.
-Geocoding converts an address (city name and country in this app) into latitude and longitude which is used for plotting location on Google Maps.
+Geocoding converts an address (city name and country in this app) into latitude and longitude which is used for plotting locations on Google Maps.

 ## Primary Features